szhu/fix-growlvoice/Readme.md

 - Installs cycript and the original fix to `/Library/Application Support/GrowlVoice`.
 - Installs a privileged helper (LaunchDaemon) that is bound to the world-writable socket `/Library/Application Support/GrowlVoice/socket`.
 This allows all users to launch the helper.
-- Modifies `GrowlVoice.app` to connect to this socket on launch:
+- Modifies `GrowlVoice.app` to connect to this socket on launch by adding a helper:
-	- The main patch wraps the entire app with a helper app that connects to the socket and launches the app.
+	- The main patch wraps the entire app in a helper app.
-	- The alternate patch adds a new executable (instead of an entire app) in `MacOS` that does the same thing.
-This is a much more straightforward, since this modifies the app, signed apps won't allow this.
+	- The alternate patch adds a helper executable (instead of an entire app) in `MacOS`.
+This is more straightforward, but since it modifies the app, signed apps won't allow this.

 ## Contributing